spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 Extraction for NIRISS SOSS Data
 -------------------------------
-For NIRISS SOSS data, the two spectral orders overlap slightly, so a specialized extraction algorithm known as ATOCA (Algorithm to Treat Order ContAmination) is used.
-For more information, see Darveau-Bernier, A., et al. 2022, PASP, 134, 094502, `ATOCA: an Algorithm to Treat Order Contamination.
+For NIRISS SOSS data, the two spectral orders overlap slightly, so a specialized extraction algorithm known as ATOCA (Algorithm to Treat Order ContAmination) is used...
-Application to the NIRISS SOSS Mode <https://iopscience.iop.org/article/10.1088/1538-3873/ac8a77/pdf>`__.
+Link paper